-We now present three procedures for finding the best (largest mean) normal distribution.
-The first is a combined screenselect-infer procedure for finding the population with the largest expected value; in this procedure, which uses all three of the approaches outlined in Sections 4.1.1-4.1.3, inferior competitors are screened out after an initial stage of sampling.
+With the motivation from the previous section in mind, we now present three procedures for finding the best (largest mean) normal distribution.
+The first is a combined screenselect-infer procedure for finding the population with the largest expected value; in this procedure, which uses all three of the approaches outlined in Sections 4.1-4.3, inferior competitors are screened out after an initial stage of sampling.
 The second is a sequential procedure that can eliminate inferior choices at any stage and uses the common random numbers variance reduction technique in order to make more precise (and therefore efficient) comparisons among the competing populations.
 The third is an efficient two-stage procedure that also uses common random numbers.

-4.2.1 Subset + Rinott + MCB Procedure
+5.1 Subset + Rinott + MCB Procedure